Architectural and Engineering Services for the Lighthouse Enclosures

 One of the Museum’s principal restoration goals is careful conservation of exterior and interior lighting to allow for reactivation.
-The work will also allow for the evaluation of the tower structure tower and its concrete base in order to determine if work is required to ensure its integrity and stability prior to needed repairs, cleaning and painting.
-Finally, the selected firm will work with the Museum to develop appropriate signage for this precious public art and memorial artifact.
+The work will also allow for the evaluation of the tower structure and its concrete base in order to determine if work is required to ensure its integrity and stability prior to needed repairs, cleaning and painting.
+As part of the restoration process, Jan Hird Pokorny Associates will also work with the Museum to develop appropriate interpretation for this precious public artifact and memorial.

 Scope of services includes schematic design, design development, Landmarks Preservation Commission approval, construction documents, bidding, construction administration, and closeout.